Haasje (1788 ship): British merchantman

+Post-script

-Post-scriptHope did not possess a letter of marque, and so the capture of Haase was by a non-commissioned vessel.
+Hope did not possess a letter of marque, and so the capture of Haase was by a non-commissioned vessel.
 Hence the prize became a Droits of Admiralty.
 The High Court of Admiralty ruled on 4 April 1799 that as Hope had faced resistance and that the capture had cost her the chief part of her voyage, the captors could retain the entire value of the prize (£2,900), with one-third to go to the owners and two-thirds to the master and crew.
 The money to captain and crew was to be divided according to the usual practices for private ships of war.